scrabbletank/farhome-rules/monstroustreasure.md

 |2/0|3/3|1/0|6/3|2/2|4/3|

 ___
+***Hexproof.*** This creature is immune to Hex 2 and below.

-***Spellcaster.*** This creature has an Arcane and Curse spellcasting proficiency of 4, 27 mana, and is a 6th level spellcaster.
-They do not require a codex and know the following spells: _Phantasmal Blades_, _Counter Spell_, _Fire Shell_, _Judgement_, _Spirit Warriors_, _Power word: Harm_, _Power word: Heal_.
+***Innate Magic.*** This creature does not require a codex to cast spells.
+They cast all spells at 6th level using 5/1/1 as their spellcasting roll, and cannot cast more than 10 times per long rest.
+They know the following spells: _Phantasmal Blades_, _Counter Spell_, _Fire Shell_, _Judgement_, _Spirit Warriors_, _Power word: Harm_, _Power word: Heal_.

-***Spell-Eater.*** The owl devours a spell targeting it or a point within 2 tiles.
+***Spell-Eater.*** The owl devours a spell targeting it or a creature or point within 2 tiles.
 Roll 3 superior dice, if this roll is higher than the casters spellcasting roll the spell is countered and the owl gains 1 temporary wound.

 **Actions**

-***Bite.*** *Melee Attack:* 5 AP, 3/0/2/0/0</br>Deals a wound and 2 wound dice.
+***Bite.*** *Melee Attack:* 5 AP, 3/0/2/0/0</br>On hit deals 1/2 in piercing damage.
 ___

 ### Constructs